This article was updated on September 1, 2022

 In short, different homes and projects require different cleaning approaches.
 Before diving into what to charge for each, here's an overview of the types of cleaning services you may choose to provide:

-Easy and straightforward, regular cleaning involves simple tasks to tidy up a home:
+Easy and straightforward, a regular cleaning job involves standard cleaning tasks to tidy up a home:

 - General tidying up

-More time-intensive than basic cleaning, a deep cleaning service usually means the following:
+More time-intensive than basic cleaning, a deep cleaning service usually includes a deep clean in the following ways:

 - Grime removal